• Skip to main content

 I mean look at this stuff.

-Bananas Foster French Toast by Cravings of a Lunatic
+Bananas Foster French Toast on a white plate

 Warm, ooey, gooey, sticky bananas over top off sweet, cinnamon-y bread.